The Dawood Foundation: Formal education projects

-TDF established Dawood College of Engineering & Technology (DCET) in Karachi in 1964 to cater to Pakistan’s growing demand for engineers and technology experts.
+TDF established Dawood College of Engineering & Technology (DCET) in Karachi in 1964 to cater to Pakistan's growing demand for engineers and technology experts.
 This was the first major educational project undertaken by the Foundation.
 DCET was nationalised in 1971.
 In light of its commendable educational standards and accomplished alumni, DCET was granted the status of a university in 2013 and was renamed as the Dawood University of Engineering & Technology (DUET).

 Karachi School of Business and Leadership (KSBL)The Karachi School of Business and Leadership (KSBL) is an independent graduate business school located in Karachi, Pakistan.
 The school was established in 2009 through a strategic collaboration between Karachi Education Initiative (KEI) and the Cambridge Judge Business School.

 Mariam Dawood School of Visual Arts and DesignIn 2004, TDF donated funds for the establishment of the Mariam Dawood School of Visual Arts and Design (MDSVAD), at Beaconhouse National University (BNU) in Lahore.
 The school offers undergraduate and graduate degree programs in a variety of visual arts and design disciplines, including painting, sculpture, graphic design, textile design, and architecture.

 The school has a distinguished faculty of artists and designers, many of whom have international reputations in their fields.

 F. G. Dawood Public SchoolFederal Government Dawood Public School in Muzaffarabad was one of the schools which was destroyed during the 2005 Kashmir earthquake and was reconstructed by TDF.
 Inaugurated in 2008, the school was renamed as ‘F.G.
 Dawood Public School’.
 It caters to approximately 800 to 1000 students up to Matric level.

+Dawood Public School (DPS)

+Founded in 1983 by Mr. Ahmed Dawood, Dawood Public School (DPS) is a trust owned educational institution located in Bahadurabad area of Karachi.
+Dawood Public School is affiliated with Cambridge University which accommodates young girls from 2 years to 19 years, ranging from Pre-Primary education to A-Levels.

 Ahmed Dawood Government High School, DarsanoAhmed Dawood School was one of the earlier initiatives of the Dawood Trust, later changed to The Dawood Foundation, built in 1959 in Darsano Village which is now a part of Malir in Karachi.
 The school was handed over to the Government and is still operating today.
 It has around 400 students in the primary and secondary sections.

 Government Boys B.T.M.
 High SchoolTo serve the community in the vicinity of the Burewala Textile Mills, one of the former companies of the Dawood family-owned businesses in Southern Punjab, TDF established the Government Boys B.T.M.
 High School in 1955.
 The school was nationalised in 1972 and it is still functioning under government administration.
 The ownership of the school and its playgrounds remain with TDF.
 The school is currently providing education to over 750 students.